athul/telewire/README.md

 **_Rather than putting the tag, use the latest commit id to improve security_**

 Telewire connects your GitHub Repo to Telegram about Repo Updates by a Bot you can create.
+The **execution time for the action is nearly 10s**

 Create a chatbot with **botfather** bot in telegram.
 Get your chat id by speaking to **jsondumpbot** in telegram.